rmit-programming-club/rmit-programming-club.github.io/_posts/2020-03-11-Learn-Python.md

 name = input("What is your name? ")
 print("Hello " + name)
 # This is a comment, I can write anything after this and it is ignored
-# name and starsign are called "variables", and variables cannot have any spaces
+# name and star_sign are called "variables", and variables cannot have any spaces
 # in there names, so we use underscores
 star_sign = input("What is your star sign? ")
 print("It's fantastic to meet a " + star_sign + "!")